Home BrittanyA getaway to Bénodet in Brittany

 Sunny terrace of Concept 8 Déco & Café in Bénodet.

-Interior of a cafe/shop in Bénodet with a wooden counter and jewelry displays.
+Interior of the boutique-cafe in Bénodet with a wooden counter and jewelry displays.

 Concept 8